fdsCG/techio-java-template/markdowns/welcome.md

 `java-project`: a simple Java + Maven + JUnit project dedicated to run the programming example upper.
 A project relies on a Docker image to be run according to the project requirements.
 You can use official Docker images or build your own.

-`techio.yml`: this template configuration file.
-This file is madatory, it describes both content and programming projects used in a contribution.
+`techio.yml`: this file is madatory, it describes both content and programming projects used in a contribution.

 # Visual and Interactive Content